Advanced Audit Trail

 - Supports full-text search on data and search on changed data

-- Support configuring different permissions for audit data for different users
+- supports configuring different permissions for audit data for different users

 Limitations

-On Mendix Cloud XS resource packs, your app may run out of memory due to too many objects of the ScheduledEventInformation
+Advanced Audit Trail has the limitation that on Mendix Cloud XS resource packs your app may run out of memory due to too many objects of the ScheduledEventInformation

 type being created.